Aditya19Sanu/Recipe-App/README.md

-🥘 Taylor’s Kitchen Helper
+ Kitchen Helper

-A React-based recipe application designed for busy professionals like Taylor who want quick, stress-free guidance in the kitchen.
+A React-based recipe application designed for busy professionals, who want quick, stress-free guidance in the kitchen.
 Search recipes by ingredient, filter by mood/diet, or get a surprise recipe with a single click.

 🔹 Features